rdf-elixir/rdf-ex/README.md

 ## Features

 - fully compatible with the RDF 1.1 specification
-- support for the [RDF-star] extension
+- support of the [RDF-star] extension
 - in-memory data structures for RDF descriptions, RDF graphs and RDF datasets
 - basic graph pattern matching against the in-memory data structures with streaming-support
-- execute [SPARQL] queries against the in-memory data structures with the [SPARQL.ex] package or against any SPARQL endpoint with the [SPARQL.Client] package
+- execution of [SPARQL] queries against the in-memory data structures with the [SPARQL.ex] package or against any SPARQL endpoint with the [SPARQL.Client] package
 - RDF vocabularies as Elixir modules for safe, i.e. compile-time checked and concise usage of IRIs
 - most of the important XML schema datatypes for RDF literals
 - support for custom datatypes for RDF literals, incl. as derivations of XSD datatypes via facets